The Power of Slow Practice: Why "Going Slow" Will Make You Faster

 When you practice slowly, you're allowing your brain to process each movement with clarity and precision.
 Instead of rushing through and reinforcing sloppy habits, you’re giving yourself the chance to execute each action correctly, ensuring that your brain builds stronger, more accurate neural connections.
 Think of it as laying a solid foundation: if you rush through, the structure may be shaky, but by taking your time, you ensure that each layer is secure.

-Slow practice also enhances your awareness, giving you the space to notice details you might otherwise miss.
-You become more attuned to the subtleties of your playing, whether it’s the way your fingers move across the frets, the depth of your breath control, or the precision of your rhythm.
-As you practice with this heightened focus, your brain learns to associate those movements with accuracy, which ultimately leads to smoother and more reliable performances at any speed.
+As you practice slowly, you become more attuned to the subtleties of your playing—fine finger movements, breath control, or rhythm precision—because focused attention and positive engagement support better learning and retention (Amabile et al., 2005) [3].
+With this heightened focus, your brain learns to associate those movements with accuracy, which ultimately leads to smoother and more reliable performances at any speed.

 Here’s why slow practice is so effective: